 The Samaria gorge hike starts at an altitude of about 1250m at the northern entrance in Xyloskalo (which means “wooden staircase”) and takes you all the way down to the shores of the Libyan Sea in Agia Roumeli.

-The width of the Samaria gorge varies from several meters to hundreds or more.
-Perhaps, the most impressive section of the canyon, so-called the “Gate” or the “Iron Gate”, is located 1.3 km from the southern exit, where the cliffs converge at a distance of only 4 meters and rise to a height of 500 meters.
+The width of the Samaria Gorge varies from several meters to hundreds or more.
+Perhaps the most impressive section of the canyon, so-called the “Gate” or the “Iron Gate”, is located 1.3 km from the southern exit, where the cliffs converge at a distance of only 4 meters and rise to a height of 500 meters.
 It is hard to describe this place in words, if there is such an opportunity, it is better to see all this beauty with your own eyes.
 By the way, it is clear that there are no gates here!
 It’s just that from some angles, an illusion is created, as if the rocks, in some places with a rusty hue, will close and block the path.

 The most exciting and spectacular places of the Samaria gorge hike are in the second part of the walk, closer to Agia Roumeli.
 Suppose you just want to take a leisurely stroll.
 In that case, you should start the hike from Agia Roumeli and walk back to The Gates, the Saint George Church and the Samaria Village.
 After you are tired, you can return to the beach.

-The easiest way to get to the gorge is to sign up for an organized tour from Chania or Rethymno to Samaria Gorge.
+The easiest way to get to the gorge is to sign up for an organised tour from Chania or Rethymno to Samaria Gorge.
 This way, all the logistics will be taken care of, and you can just come and enjoy the hike.

 If you visit Crete and like hiking even a little bit, you must add Samaria Gorge to your travel itinerary.
 It is sure to highlight your world travels and is, without a doubt, an epic hike.